ColoradoSchoolOfMines/wii-track/docs/design.rst

 By collecting all of this data, businesses who deploy Wii-Track will be able to identify and respond to problems in their warehouses, supply chains, personnel, etc. more easily.
-For example, if a lot of items get lost or damaged between node A and node B, there may be is a problem with the conveyor belt system which causes items to get caught between two of them, and sometimes fall off.
+For example, if a lot of items get lost or damaged between node A and node B, there may be a problem with the conveyor belt system which causes items to get caught between two of them, and sometimes fall off.
 Obviously this is not a good situation, but the source of the problem can be identified quickly by inspecting the data from the nodes.
 This will reduce the